Nstamour-art/XogotDocs/Documentation.docc/Manual/ui/gui_navigation.md

 ## Necessary code

-For keyboard and controller navigation to work correctly, any node must be focused on using code when the scene starts.
+For keyboard and controller navigation to work correctly, any node must be focused by using code when the scene starts.
 Without doing this, pressing buttons or keys won't do anything.

+You can use the [Control.grab_focus()](https://docs.godotengine.org/en/stable/classes/class_control_method_grab_focus.html#class-control_method_grab_focus) method to focus a control.
 Here is a basic example of setting initial focus with code:

-Now when the scene starts the "Start Button" node will be focused, and the keyboard or a controller can be used to navigate between it and other UI elements.
+Now when the scene starts, the "Start Button" node will be focused, and the keyboard or a controller can be used to navigate between it and other UI elements.